-This section provides information about the status of all ever running instances.
+This section provides information about the status of all instances that have ever been run.
 The left column shows how many instances are currently running, how many have been completed or interrupted.

-By clicking on the counter to the right of the status, you can filter the information in the table below so that only current, completed or interrupted instances are displayed in it, respectively.
-To reset filtering, click on the All processes button.
+By clicking on the counter to the right of the status, you can filter the information in the table below so that only current, completed or interrupted instances are displayed.
+To reset filtering, click on All processes.

 In the Executors column, you will see a list of process participants with tasks.
 Click on the task number to see all the tasks assigned to this employee in all instances of the process.

 When you click on the name of an instance, its page opens.
-It contains all the necessary information: a list of tasks, deadlines, executors, context variables and a map.
-A detailed description of the process page can be found in this article.
+It contains all the necessary information: tasks, deadlines, executors, context variables and process map.
+To learn, see Process instance page.

-Expired tasks or incorrectly performed operations (scripts, webhooks) are highlighted in red.
-This allows you to quickly identify bottlenecks and timely take measures to eliminate the error and continue the process.
+Overdue tasks or incorrectly performed operations (scripts and webhooks) are highlighted in red.
+This allows you to quickly identify bottlenecks and take measures to eliminate the error and make the process continue.